raquo/Laminar/docs/Virtual-DOM.md

   }
 ```

-This `setAttribute` is the native JS call implemented by the browser, there is no library code behind it.
+That `element.ref.setAttribute(...)` is a call to native Javascript DOM API.
+There is no library code behind it.
 You can see for yourself how the same code path goes in Outwatch.
 It's quite a bit more involved, especially if you look into Snabbdom.
 I won't even ask you to try this with React.

-I guess I did not explain when `Modifier.apply` is actually called.
-It's not really relevant here, but finding the answer is, unsurprisingly, as simple as going to the definition of this `img.apply` method and seeing a `modifier(...)` call in those three lines.

----

-Well, if there is any magic in Laminar, it's in Airstream, the library that provides reactive streams, signals and state variables.
-But it's just a small streaming library, much simpler and smaller than Monix or RxJS.
-It is as straightforward as Laminar itself, and you can dig into its source code and documentation to understand the entirety of it.
+I guess I skipped over how `Binder` works.
+On a high level, when the element is mounted, the Binder subscribes the provided callback to fire every time the `$value` observable emits a new value, and kills that subscription when the element is unmounted.
+You can of course follow the `Binder.apply` method and `ReactiveElement.bindFn` to see how this works, but that's going very deep into the innards our reactive system, and you'll want to read our docs.
+We do explain how everything works in great detail.